SLSkrzypinski/TESS_diagnosis/README.md

 **TESS_diagnosis** is written in Python3.7 and uses the **lightkurve** package (https://docs.lightkurve.org/index.html).

 ## How to use
-Clone or download this folder and use the command line:
+Clone or download this folder.

+As an example, FF And has the TIC number 26780244, which is in the 17th TESS sector.
+To generate the diagnosis pdf, we simply use the command line:

 ```
 python TESS_diagnosis_main.py 267802440 17